-- a) Functionalize, at the account level, the relevant expenditure items to the basic functional categories (e.g. source of supply, treatment, transmission and distribution and customer); - b) Classify each functionalized cost into broad categories utilizing cost causation principles (e.g. commodity, demand, customer); and - c) Allocate to the customer Rate Classes based on the service characteristics of each class. - 10.
-Utilities allocates debt service and cash funded capital components of the revenue requirement to each Water function based on the proportion of that function's assets to the total assets of the Water service.
-Currently this allocator is calculated based on gross plant including construction work-in-progress.
-Utilities is proposing that the allocation be based on net plant (gross plant less accumulated depreciation) including construction work-in-progress. - 11.
+- b) Classify each functionalized cost into broad categories utilizing cost causation principles (e.g. commodity, demand, customer); and - c) Allocate to the customer Rate Classes based on the service characteristics of each class. - 9.
+Utilities allocates debt service and cash funded capital components of the revenue requirement to each Wastewater function based on the proportion of that function's assets to the total assets of the Wastewater service.
+Currently this allocator is calculated based on gross plant.
+Utilities is proposing that the allocation be based on net plant (gross plant less accumulated depreciation) including construction work-in-progress. - 10.
 Debt and cash funded capital costs are incurred consistent with Utilities' Capital Policy and are associated with additions to capital.
 The change in methodology facilitates a closer alignment between the funding of capital costs and the remaining useful life of the asset.
-Utilities continues to be committed to continuous improvement and believes this change more appropriately allocates capital related cost to the functions. - 12.
+Utilities continues to be committed to continuous improvement and believes this change more appropriately allocates capital related cost to the functions. - 11.
+Utilities applied a change to the COS test year data.
+The most recent changes to the Wastewater rate schedules were approved by City Council in 2009 and the filing relied on historic calendar year data to allocate revenue requirement to rate classes.
+Utilities subsequently obtained City Council approval of Electric, Natural Gas and Water Rate Schedule filings that utilized forecasted test year data.
+This methodology has been incorporated in the 2017 Wastewater COS study.
+Implementing this change achieves appropriate consistency between services. - 12.
+Consistent with the other services, additions to cash has been changed from a revenue allocator to an operating and maintenance ("O&M") allocator within the Wastewater calculations. - 13.
 In September 2014, Utilities Board approved the Rate Design Guidelines that establish guidance, structure and transparency in the development of revenue requirement by rate class.
 The fundamental guidance directs that rates should be designed such that each customer rate class recovers costs that are appropriately assigned to that class utilizing COS, professional judgment and discretion, and if necessary, is supported by additionally identified Supporting Guidelines.
-Supporting Guidelines include reasonableness, rate stability, asset maximization, and economic development. - 13.
-With COS as the starting point for establishing each rate class' contribution to the revenue requirement, Utilities is proposing rates in compliance with the approved Rate Design Guidelines. - 14.
-With the overall system increase of 6.0% as a baseline, Utilities examined the relationship of the customer rate classes to their respective COS.
-Utilities sought to bring rate classes within plus or minus 10.0% of their total COS in accordance with the Reasonableness Guideline while lending credence to the Rate Stability Guideline to mitigate rate shock.
-Using these guidelines collaboratively, Utilities proposes rate increases ranging from 5.1% to 12.5%.
-This holistic rate design approach continues to move rate classes closer to COS and achieves full recovery of the system revenue requirement. - 15.
-In 2014, Utilities actively undertook a five year strategic business plan approach and began investigating the concept of revenue stabilization to buffer the impacts of revenue shortfalls and lessen the future rate impact of atypical events, such as natural disasters,
+Supporting Guidelines include reasonableness, rate stability, asset maximization, and economic development. - 14.
+With COS as the starting point for establishing each rate class' contribution to the revenue requirement, Utilities is proposing rates in compliance with the approved Rate Design Guidelines. - 15.
+With COS as the starting point for establishing each rate class' contribution to the revenue requirement, Utilities is proposing rates in compliance with the approved Rate Design Guidelines.
+With the exception of the Liquid Waste Hauler class, the proposed revenue from rates recover the net revenue requirements calculated in the COS.
+Utilities accepts hauled liquid waste along with other local, privately owned businesses in the area.
+Due to the nature of Utilities' operations, this service can generally be provided at a cost lower than market, however this would place undue competitive pressure on local businesses.
+In this COS, the cost to serve Liquid Waste Haulers is lower than revenues generated from the current rates by approximately \$30,000.
+Utilities is proposing no change to the current rate in support of the competitive business environment.
+This rate design action deviates from the Reasonableness Supporting Guideline of plus or minus 10% of the customer class costs established by COS.